midoru0121/typeorm-example/README.md

 ```

-`Create one review and calculate store\'s avarage score and set to the store`
+#### Create one review and calculate store's avarage score and set to the store

 ```
-# Create one review and calculate store\'s avarage score and set to the store
+# Create one review and calculate store's avarage score and set to the store
 curl -X POST -H "Content-Type: application/json" -d '{"storeId":1, "score": 5, "title":"Good!", "content": "Yummy!"}' http://localhost:13000/reviews
 ```